Geobert/disle/README.md

 t#  : Target value to be a success

 Failure:
-f#  : Value under which it is count as failuer
+f#  : Value under which it is count as failure

 Reason:
 :  : Any text after `:` will be a comment